How to apply for professional registration

 • Details of your qualifications including certificates

 You can choose a Licensed Professional Body and start your membership application with them.
-If you are already a member of a professional body, sign up to the Science Council's online application system or apply via your Licensed Professional Body.

 To apply for CSciTeach you will need to choose a Licensed Professional Body that offers CSciTeach and apply via them.